chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

 - scalability
     - no need to manually edit and maintain Ansible inventories any more if you run one or more Vagrant VMs
     - all running VMs are reachable (by reading `vagrant global-status --prune`)
-- connectivity
-    - connection parameters are automatically added
-    - for all running VMs
+    - connection parameters are automatically added for all VMs
 - readability
     - the hostname `ansible_host` is the directory name where the Vagrantfile is located
     - to distinguish the hosts
+    - to limit the connection to one or more specific hosts

 ## Settings
 Need to disable strict host key checking